InftyAI/llmaz/docs/envoy-ai-gateway.md

 If Open-WebUI is enabled, you can chat via the webui (recommended), see [documentation](./open-webui.md).
 Otherwise, following the steps below to test the Envoy AI Gateway APIs.

-- For local test with port forwarding, use `export GATEWAY_URL="http://localhost:8080"`.
-- Using external IP, use `export GATEWAY_URL=$(kubectl get gateway/envoy-ai-gateway-basic -o jsonpath='{.status.addresses[0].value}')`

-`$GATEWAY_URL/v1/models` will show the models that are available in the Envoy AI Gateway.
+I. Port-forwarding the `LoadBalancer` service in llmaz-system with port 8080.

+II.
+Query `http://localhost:8008/v1/models | jq .`, available models will be listed.
 Expected response will look like this:

 ```json
 {